sylodev/documentation/scripts/tags/channel.md

 ## `{channel.createdAt;channel}`

-Returns the Unix timestamp in milliseconds for the creation date of the channel
+Returns the Unix timestamp in milliseconds for the creation date of a channel.

 ## `{channel.nsfw;channel}`

-Returns true if the text channel is marked NSFW and false if it's not
+Checks if a channel is marked as NSFW.

 ## `{channel.name;channel}`

-Returns the name of the channel
+Returns the name of a channel.

 ## `{channel.lastMessageId;channel}`

-Returns the ID of the last message sent in the channel
+Returns the ID of the last message sent in a channel.

 ## `{channel.topic;channel}`

-Returns the channel topic, AKA the channel description
+Returns a channel topic, AKA channel description.

 ## `{channel.edit;channel}`

-Update a channel.
+Updates a channel.

 #### Arguments
 - `name`: The new name of the channel